zsuzsannamangu/track-suggester/README.md

 ## Description

-_This Track Suggester webpage asks future students a series of questions about themselves and provides a track suggestion based on their answers._
+_This Track Suggester webpage asks future students a series of questions about themselves and provides a track suggestion based on their answers.
+The project can be viewed on GH-Pages here: https://zsuzsannamangu.github.io/track-suggester/.

 ## Setup/Installation Requirements